v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_03_Lab2_Ex3_M365_Apps.md

 	Select the **Install Office** button, and then in the drop-down menu that appears, select **Install software**.
 This opens the **My account** window for Laura.

 19. In Laura's **My account** window, under the **Office apps &amp; devices** section, select **View apps &amp; devices**.
 Note the message that appears at the top of page.
-Laura has not been assigned an Office license that includes the Office desktop apps, so she’s unable to install Microsoft 365 Apps for enterprise. <br/>
+Laura has not been assigned a license that includes the Office desktop apps, so she’s unable to install Microsoft 365 Apps for enterprise. <br/>

-	‎**Important:** You have just verified that a user cannot download Microsoft 365 Apps for enterprise if he or she has not been assigned an appropriate Office 365 license.
+	‎**Important:** You have just verified that a user cannot download Microsoft 365 Apps for enterprise if he or she has not been assigned an appropriate Microsoft 365 license.

 20. Leave LON-CL1 open and remain signed into Microsoft 365 as Laura Atkins for the next task.